LoliMast3r/Apple-Survival-2023ENGG1340COMP2113/README.md

 # Apple Survival: The Classic Snake Game with a Twist
 **Are you tired of playing the same old snake game?
-Then try Apple Rush, the game where you play as the apple trying to avoid being eaten by the snake!**
+Then try Apple Survival, the game where you play as the apple trying to avoid being eaten by the snake!**

 # Meet the Team
 We are Group 77, a team of five students from ENGG1340-COMP2113(22-23 Sem 2):
-+ Yu Tin Yau
++ Yu Tin Yau  3036067353
 + Shen Wenqi  3036061799
 + Tsui Chit Hei  3036067901
 + Wong Kai Ching  3036067884